sajadzare138900-a11y/sajad-saman/README.md

 # sajad-saman
-A simple website showing articles about Snapp and BRT in Iran.
+A simple website that provides articles about the transportation system in Iran.